 Live Action TV

-- The episode "Tacking Into The Wind" of DS9 deconstructs and reconstructs the Klingon Empire within one episode.
+- The Star Trek: Deep Space Nine episode "Tacking Into The Wind" deconstructs and reconstructs the Klingon Empire within one episode.
 Ezri Dax points out to Worf that time and again, the Klingon Empire has never lived up to Worf's expectation, always corrupt and full of power-hungry men that Worf never fully trusted.
 Yet Worf in the end still believes his people can be the honorable and proud people by killing the power-mad Gowron and putting the much more trusted General Martok as leader of the council.

 - The Legend of Zelda: Skyward Sword did this to Zelda similarly to Black and White.
 The game was designed around overhauling its basic gameplay breaking out of the classic Zelda structure of Overworld-Dungeon-Overworld-Dungeon into a more Metroid-esque experience, while still honoring and improving series traditions and conventions.
 The massive amount of references to previous entries and the meta jokes help.

 - Fire Emblem: Geneology of the Holy War establishes the tropes it will be using in the first half of the game, then deconstructs them in a Wham Episode at the mid-way point.
 However, in the second half of the game, the same tropes are played, and the reconstruction becomes reliant on what was accomplished before the deconstruction occurred, allowing the deconstruction to be overcome.
 The Recon Recon Switch is, in fact, a gameplay mechanic.

 - Persona 4, which considers the serious psychoses various archetypal characters would have using shadow archetypes, only for said characters to turn around in order to embrace and try to overcome their issues.